yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 {{{
 # $1 = type # $2 = form variable name # $3 = form variable value # $4 = (radio button) value of button # $5 = string to append # $6 = additional attributes
 }}}
 Finally there is one csv file: timezones.csv[[FootNote(I can't help but think this is misplaced.
-Timezone information in connection with clock settings aren't dependant on a GUI : they should be a standard part of OpenWrt without having to install webif.
+Timezone information in connection with clock settings aren't dependent on a GUI : they should be a standard part of OpenWrt without having to install webif.
 The normal /usr/share/zoneinfo files are binary so a waste of flash space on a reduced storage box so some reduced text version in some /usr/share/ directory would be better)]]

 = Programmer environment =
 == httpd and cgi ==